ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Key points

-   * Implement multiplayer functionality.
+   * Implement multiplayer functionality for connect four.
    * Research and add video chat to the games.
-   * Build database
+   * Build database and add relevant documentation
    * Build API

 ### Key implementations from previous sprint